 Disclosure – This post contains affiliate links.
 If you purchase an item through my link I will earn a small commission.
 You will not pay more when buying a product through my link, in fact, you will save money.
 Thank you so much for all your support.

 The most common questions are answered below…

-Do you need a college degree?
+Do you need a college degree to teach English Abroad?

 The answer is sometimes, but not always.
 For the best paying jobs the answer is yes, but opportunities are still available for those without degrees.
 If you want to go to a more developed country with a high paying permanent position, then you will likely need a degree, but there are still countries that will give you a job without.
 Generally, these countries are going to be less developed.

 Having a degree (even if in jazz tambourines) will open a lot of doors around the world.

 What is TEFL certification?
 Do you need it?

 A TEFL (Teaching English as a Foreign Language) certification is a world-wide program to help prepare English speakers to teach the language to non-native speakers.
 There are a ton of different courses available.
 Some are classroom based while others are online, and some are expensive while others are cheap.
 The length of the program also varies; the most common course employers look for (when required) is a 120 hour certification.

 Some employers require a TEFL certification to hire a teacher, while others don’t.
 Some countries require a TEFL certification, but do not require their teachers to have a degree.
 This is another thing that Nomadic Matt’s e-book discusses in greater detail.